Ducati 750 GT

 spirit will remain an inspiration to Bevel Head lovers and the

 ► 750 Bevel

 Head Rebuilding and Restoration Tips

 Some pointers that may save you time and effort rebuilding

 ē Degree wheel and wire pointer

-distance is unimportant, then screw your tool into
+distance is unimportant, then screw your tool into the cylinder

 The important part is to stop the piston going over TDC,

 in the normal manner.
 Next turn the disc to where you think

 Now look at your degree disc, say it reads 42 degrees BTDC